awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-wifi.md

 If your device does not support Wi\-Fi networking, you can skip porting the FreeRTOS Wi\-Fi library and start [Porting a TCP/IP stack](afr-porting-tcp.md)\.

 **Note**
 For qualification, your device must connect to the AWS Cloud\.
-If your device does not support Wi\-Fi, you can use an ethernet connection instead\.
+If your device does not support Wi\-Fi, you can use an Ethernet connection instead\.
 A port of the FreeRTOS Wi\-Fi library is not necessarily required\.

 ## Prerequisites<a name="porting-prereqs-wifi"></a>